Students may enter certification programs as undergraduates majoring in early childhood

 - Completion of additional general education requirement courses as specified by each department at Hood.
 (For example, biology majors must also take PHYS 101 or 203, and English majors must also take specified communication arts courses.)

 - Attainment of a 2.75 cumulative G.P.A., a 2.75 G.P.A. in education courses (with no grade lower than a “C”) and a 2.75 G.P.A. in the respective content area (with no grade lower than a “C”) on a 4.0 scale throughout Phase I and Phase II of the program.
+Any grade lower than a C in content area and/or education coursework will be reviewed by the Secondary Education Council and may result in dismissal from the education certification program.

 - Attainment of state minimum scores on all state required Praxis I tests (or SAT/ACT equivalent) prior to entrance into Phase I of the teacher certification program.